So, you’ve decided upon Microsoft 365 and the Azure cloud for your business. Congratulations. We think you’ve made the right choice.

 Now that you’ve chosen M365, it is time to pick a plan.
 While there are many to choose from, IT Support Guys generally manages M365’s Business Premium and E3 (enterprise) offerings.

-Other plans like Business Standard and E5 have their advantages, but we find that considering Microsoft 365 Business Premium vs E3 gives companies the best package of features that are crucial for any organization.
+Other plans like Business Standard and E5 have their advantages, but we find that Business Premium and E3 give companies the best package of features that are crucial for any organization.

 In this post, we will cover the differences between Business Premium and Microsoft’s first enterprise offering.
 You may find that neither offering is for you, opting for the less expensive Business Standard plan, or the immersive E5 plan.